owulveryck/wardleyToGo/README.md

 Components can collaborate, meaning that they may be linked together.
 Therefore a map is also a graph.
 The entrypoint of this API is the 'Map' structure

-## Demo
+## wtg: language

+wtg is a high level language to design and render Wardley Maps implemented with this SDK.

-Check the online demo at [https://owulveryck.github.io/wardleyToGo/](https://owulveryck.github.io/wardleyToGo/)
+Check the online demo (wtg playground) and the doc at [https://owulveryck.github.io/wardleyToGo/](https://owulveryck.github.io/wardleyToGo/)

 Credits: this demo is heavily inspired by [GraphvizOnline](https://github.com/dreampuf/GraphvizOnline).
 It uses: